spring-jdbc-crud/simplejdbcmapper/README.md

 This will map the property to the column specified by the 'name' attribute.

 @Column(sqlType = somejavasqlTypes)
-This will override the sqlType of the database metadata for the column.
-Use this in cases where drivers don't return the  correct sql type.
-For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return java.sql.Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with java type OffsetDateTime.
+Use this in cases when you want to for whatever reason override the database metadata sqltype.
+For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with java type OffsetDateTime.
 You can use the above attribute to override the database metadata sqlType.

 **@Version**